yaozeye/yaozeye.github.io/cxk/README.md

 ![](https://i.imgur.com/gVfLn4a.png)

-The game has several levels to choose from (easy、normal、difficult、Super hard and The highest difficulty)
+The game has several levels to choose from (Eeasy、Normal、Difficult、Super hard and the highest difficulty)

-The highest difficulty's mode,Please ikun's don't try it lightly，Otherwise it might go crazy.(XD
+The highest difficulty's mode, Please ikun's don't try it lightly，Otherwise it might go crazy.(XD

 Wish you have a good game!